jsdw/boundvariable/README.md

 ## Installation

-To install the interpreter and get goind, install rustup and then:
+To install the interpreter and get going, install rustup and then:

 ```
 rustup toolchain install nightly-2018-11-04